 Greetings, extensive fanbase.
-Allow me to kick off my debut revue here at this jawsome blog by confessing a very personal part of myself: I’m what you’d call a “casual gamer.”
+Allow me to kick off my debut revue here at this jawsome blog by confessing a very personal part of myself:

 I know, I know.
 They’re the worst of the worst, right?I just don’t understand what’s so jawsome about non-casual gamers.
 Actually, I don’t even know what non-casual gamers are.
 All that come to mind are professional game testers and that kid from the 1989 classic, The Wizard.
 I mean, don’t get me wrong.
 I’m hard-core when it comes to games with my boys Link or Mario.
 I do not, however, play Halo or WoW.